Séamus Coughlan: Army career

 Coughlan spent 24 years with the Irish Army.
 During that time he served on a UN peacekeeping mission in the Lebanon before attaining the rank of Commandant.

 Personal life and death

-After his retirement from the Army he spent 16 years as manager of the Cork County Board GAA Clubs’ draw.
-His son, Derek Coughlan, played in the League of Ireland with Cork City and Bohemians.
+After his retirement from the Army he spent 16 years as manager of the Cork County Board GAA Clubs' draw.
+His son, Derek, played association football in the League of Ireland with Cork City and Bohemians.

 Coughlan died from cancer on 9 February 2013, aged 59.